dbgjerez/workshop-golang-grpc/README.md

 # Generate protobufs

-An important advantage of using protobufs is the capacity to auto-generate the code in your preferred language, // fixme (incluso) in different languages.
+A significant advantage of using protobufs is the capacity to auto-generate the code in your preferred language, even in different languages.

 In this example, we're going to create a ```.proto``` file with the definition of the entity Comment.

-Once we've created the file, we'll create the source code.
+Once we've created the file, we'll generate the source code.
 In this case, I have chosen the golang plugin.

 ```zsh
 protoc src/domain/*.proto \